What is a Physical/Occupational Therapist?

 How do I pay for therapy?

 Your health insurance provider usually covers Physical and Occupational Therapy services.
 Several insurance plans have either a deductible or copay.
 It is best to check with your insurance provider regarding coverage and limitations to rehab services.
-We also provide several payment options to you, including private pay and credit card payments.
+We also provide several payment options to you, including same day pay and credit card payments.
 Give us a call and we will discuss the best options for you.

 What do I need on my first visit?